harrisonde/cleanbox/README.md

 ###How Clean Box Works

 Clean Box works by attaching to the body tag and waiting for instruction.
-Arguments can be passed in on fly or or at runtime.
-Call Clean Box with JavaScript or be a bit more traditional and used HTML.
+Arguments can be passed on the fly or at runtime.
+Call Clean Box with JavaScript or be a bit more traditional and use HTML.

 ####Implementation
 #####Quick Start